garrett928/Pi-Drive/README.md

 <details>

 <summary>Developer steps</summary>
+The contents of the java source code are compiled into a jar file.
+The jar file is built into a docker container for ease of deployment.

-Running the following commands will package any edits you've made to the source code into a jar file and then build a new docker container with the update jar file.
+Running the following commands will package any edits you've made to the source code into a new jar file and then build a new docker container with the update jar file.
+You are welcome to skip these steps and the docker compose file will the latest docker image of the telemetry server by default.

 ```
 cd server/server